Erdogan travels to US to attend UNGA | ExBulletin

 Erdogan travels to US to attend UNGA

-Istanbul, Sep 20 (IANS) Turkish President Recep Tayyip Erdogan has left for the United States to attend the 76th session of the United Nations General Assembly to be held in New York.
+Istanbul, Sep 20 Turkish President Recep Tayyip Erdogan traveled to the United States to attend the 76th session of the United Nations General Assembly to be held in New York.

 Speaking at a press conference in Istanbul ahead of his departure on Sunday, Erdogan said issues related to health, climate change and sustainable development would be high on the agenda of general debates, reports the Xinhua News Agency.